Raremark’s purpose is to create a future in which rare medical conditions are as recognized as the common

 How does Raremark work with industry?

-Our community is motivated to play an active role in research.
+Our community wants to play an active role in research.
 We are a patient-powered research network, and we partner with the pharmaceutical industry to help accelerate drug development.
-One way in which we may support pharmaceutical companies is by allowing them to place an ethically-approved advertisement on our website.
-Another way we may support them is by sharing our community’s experience, anonymously, so that companies investing in new treatments can understand what it is like to live with a condition.
-Our Community Managers have complete discretion over the editorial content on the Raremark site and make decisions about what to publish based on what would be of most use to families affected by rare disease.
-Pharmaceutical companies do not influence the editorial content we provide the community and do not have access to our database.
+We do that by advising about clinical trials on our website.
+We also share our community’s experience, anonymously, so that companies investing in new treatments can understand what it is like to live with a particular medical condition.
+Our Community Managers have full discretion to decide what editorial content to publish on the Raremark website.
+Apart from sponsored advertisements, which are clearly marked as such, pharmaceutical companies do not influence our editorial content, and they do not have access to our database.

 How does Raremark work with patient groups?